nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_ponoff_srv.rst

 The following configuration parameters are associated with the Generic Power OnOff Server model:

-* :option:`CONFIG_BT_SETTINGS` - The server requires this option to be enabled to work properly.
+* :kconfig:`CONFIG_BT_SETTINGS` - The server requires this option to be enabled to work properly.
-  Unless :option:`CONFIG_BT_SETTINGS` is explicitly disabled, including the Generic Power OnOff Server will enable :option:`CONFIG_BT_SETTINGS`.
+  Unless :kconfig:`CONFIG_BT_SETTINGS` is explicitly disabled, including the Generic Power OnOff Server will enable :kconfig:`CONFIG_BT_SETTINGS`.

 States
 ======